Widowhood: The loss couples rarely plan for — and should

 No one is ever ready emotionally for the death of a spouse.
 But you can prepare financially for the decision-making and reduced income you may someday face.

 ONE PERFECT FALL MORNING IN 2012, Erin was waiting for her husband to return from dropping off their twins at preschool.
-He never came home —her 42-year-old husband suffered a massive heart attack in the parking lot of the preschool, and by the time Erin got to the hospital, he had passed away.
-At the age of 41, Erin found herself a widow with four children, ages 7, 6 and the 4-year-old twins.
+He never came home — at the age of 42, he suffered a massive heart attack in the parking lot of the preschool.
+By the time Erin got to the hospital, he had passed away.
+At the age of 41, Erin found herself a widow with four children under the age of 8.

-Losing her husband at such a young age places Erin in the minority —only 6% of the 1.4 million people who lose their spouses every year are under 441— but the shock and grief she felt are universal emotions that all widows and widowers experience.
-On top of her grief, Erin very soon found herself dealing with such issues as filing for life insurance and her husband’s Social Security benefits, removing her husband’s name from their joint accounts, and worrying about how she would plan for her children’s financial future — alone.
+Losing her husband at such a young age places Erin in the minority — less than 5% of the 1.4 million people who lose their spouses every year are under 451 — but the shock and grief she felt are universal emotions that all widows and widowers experience.
+On top of her grief, Erin soon found herself dealing with such issues as filing for life insurance and her husband’s Social Security benefits, removing her husband’s name from their joint accounts and worrying about how she would plan for her children’s financial future — alone.
 Recalls Erin, “Beyond meeting our day-to-day needs, I was most worried that our children wouldn’t have the life that my husband and I had planned for them.”

-While older widows and widowers may not be burdened with similar concerns about their children’s financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?
-This can be particularly worrying for those who’ve gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.
+While older widows and widowers may not be burdened with similar concerns about their children’s financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?” says Cynthia Hutchins, director of Financial Gerontology at Bank of America.
+This can be particularly worrisome for those who’ve gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.

 A widow’s financial journey